lukecav/awesome-elementor/README.md

 * [Ultimate Carousel For Elementor](https://wordpress.org/plugins/ultimate-carousel-for-elementor/) -  Drag & touch Carousel anything at any position.
 * [Better Elementor Addons](https://wordpress.org/plugins/better-elementor-addons/) -  Simple Elementor Addons for making Beautiful Website.
 * [Tweaks for Elementor](https://wordpress.org/plugins/tweaks-for-elementor/) -  Tweaks for Elementor is simple plugin with few features to disable the default Fonts and CSS files of Elementor and Hello Elementor Theme.
+* [Template Kit – Import](https://wordpress.org/plugins/template-kit-import/) -  A Template Kit is a collection of pre-designed starter templates for a WordPress Site Builder that share a cohesive visual style.

 ## Themes which work well with Elementor
 * [Hello Elementor](https://wordpress.org/themes/hello-elementor/) - A plain-vanilla & lightweight theme for Elementor page builder.